entelognathus/Coelacanth-phylogeny/Character list of coelacanths to be compiled.md

 > - Character XX in 'early gnathostome phylogeny dataset'.

-> - Clement *et al.* (in review): " The shape of the postparietal takes into consideration the dorsal view of the element.
+> - Clement *et al.* (2024): " The shape of the postparietal takes into consideration the dorsal view of the element.
 In the inverted L shape, the small process forms the anterolateral component of the postparietal.
 The numbering of character-states has been modified from Cloutier (1991a, char.
 12)."

 > - The coding of *Qujingodus* is 1.